daguan/frapid_ERP/docs/developer/website-builder/theme.md

 # Creating a Website Theme

 Frapid supports multiple themes per tenant.
-For foo.com domain, the themes directory is:
+For foo.com domain, you would upload your theme here:

 `~/Catalogs/foo_com/Areas/Frapid.WebsiteBuilder/Themes/<ThemeName>`

-Once a theme is uploaded to the themes directory, frapid will automatically discover it.
+Once you upload a new theme to the `Themes` directory, frapid will automatically discover and add it to the list of avaiable themes for `foo_com` tenant.

 ## Theme Components: